20 FAQs people ask about the minimum wage

-The development rate which applies to workers aged 18 to 20 inclusive (sometimes called the youth rate) is £5.55 an hour (previously £5.30).
+The development rate which applies to workers aged 18 to 20 inclusive (sometimes called the youth rate) is £5.60 an hour.

-Apprentices under the age of 19, or older than this but in the first year of the apprenticeship period, are entitled to a minimum of £3.40 an hour (previously £3.30).
+Apprentices under the age of 19, or older than this but in the first year of the apprenticeship period, are entitled to a minimum of £3.50 an hour.
 Thereafter, apprentices aged 19 to 20 must be paid at least the development rate, and older apprentices must be paid at least the adult rate.

-The new National Living Wage was introduced in April 2016 and applies to all workers aged over 25.
-It is £7.20 per hour.
+The National Living Wage was introduced in April 2016 and applies to all workers aged over 25.
+It is £7.50 per hour.